Get an Expert Japanese Knotweed Eradication Plan & Removal

 - Request an on-site inspection - Book online or call us and we will arrange your free on-site survey with a knotweed removal expert.

-- Meet the professional - The specialist will inspect carefully your property and confirm whether the invasive plant is present and to what extent it has spread.
+- Meet the professional - The gardener will inspect carefully your property and confirm whether the invasive plant is present and to what extent it has spread.

 - Confirm your decision - If you decide to work further with us, the expert will send you a survey report, a 5-to-15-years knotweed eradication plan, and a quote.
 The fee for the report will be subsequently deducted from your price quotation, should you proceed with the plan and treatment.